cashbitecrypto/docs/docs/mining.md

 Mining is a process of verifying transactions betweeen accounts.
 The process is very compute intensive, so miners are rewarded with some currency.
 Miners compete to verify blocks, the first to do this gets paid the reward.

+>  _**Please note:** using the simple mining method below, or mining in a solo pool can be inefficient as you are competing against everyone else who is mining.
+Consider mining in a pool where shares are paid out for more consistent mining payments._

 ## Simple Mining

 To mine, you will need to have the `miner` program which you [installed](./install.md) earlier.
 You will also need to run a local node.